selenide/selenide.github.io/faq.md

 No. For sure.
 Selenide will always be free.

 * Firstly, because we believe in Open Source.
-* Secondly, because we don't believe we can earn lot of money this way. :)
+* Secondly, because we don't believe we can earn a lot of money this way. :)

 ## Nice to read